Gilgit-Baltistan: Climate

-There are towns like Gilgit and Chilas that are very hot during the day in summer yet cold at night and valleys like Astore, Khaplu, Yasin, Hunza, and Nagar, where the temperatures are cold even in summer.
+There are towns like Gilgit and Chilas that are very hot during the day in summer yet cold at night and valleys like Astore, Khaplu, Yasin, Hunza, and Nagar, where the temperatures remain cold even in summer.

 Climate Change Effects

-Climate change has adversely effected this region with more rains every year.
-On 26 August 2022, most villages in Ghizer district and Hunza were severely effected by the ongoing flooding displacing many people.
+Climate change has adversely affected this region with changing rainfall patterns.
+On 26 August 2022, most villages in Ghizer district and Hunza were severely effected by the flooding, displacing many people.